CloudLabsAI-Azure/Azure-HPC-Workshop/Exercise2-Review-the-main-az-hop-features.md

       ![alt](image/EX1-Task8-Step2.png)

 6. In the **Azure CycleCloud for Azure HPC On-Demand Platform** portal, monitor the status of the cluster and note that the number of nodes increased to **2**, which initially are listed in the **acquiring** state.
-This can takes a minute to come.
+This can take a minute to available.

       ![alt](image/EX2-Task3-Step6.png)